doejon/jonson/README.md

   // the regexp handler allows us to define
   // regular expressions which will be handled
-  // using the default http.Request and http.ResponseWriter.
+  // using the default http.Request and http.ResponseWriter wrapped by jonson's request/response structs.
-  regexHandler := jonson.NewHttpRegexpHandler(methodHandler)
+  // Regexp function also allow you to pass other required parameters to the handler.
+Context however
-  regexpHandler.RegisterRegexp("/health", func(ctx *jonson.Context, w http.ResponseWriter, r *http.Request, parts []string){
+  // needs to be the first argument in the handler's list of argument. regexHandler := jonson.NewHttpRegexpHandler(methodHandler) regexpHandler.RegisterRegexp("/health", func(ctx *jonson.Context, w *jonson.HttpResponseWriter, r *jonson.HttpRequest, parts *jonson.HttpRegexpMatchedParts){
     w.Write("UP")
   })